 Boolean 2 field for Advanced analytics.jpg

-3. In the field settings for the Boolean field, select Add next to Conditions.
+3. In the Boolean field settings, select Add next to Conditions.
 A dialog opens with the options to set the conditional logic.

-4. To ensure that users see only the Advanced Analytics add-on when they select the Premium package, we have to set the conditional logic as below:
+4. To ensure that only the Advanced Analytics add-on is displayed to users when they select the Premium package, we've set the conditional logic as below:

 If Subscriptions Tier <is one of> Premium <then show> Advanced Analytics add-on